jigneshvw/attendance_system/README.md

 • 11) Lastly, if we want to get the details of all Registered Employees at once, we can do it from the GUI.

+NOTE: For security purpose, the database and server details are removed from code and localhost url and other details are shown instead.